in3rsha/bitcoin-utxo-dump/README.md

 * **address** - The address the output is locked to (this is generally just the locking script in a shorter format with user-friendly characters).

-All other options and whatnot can be found with `-h`:
+All other options can be found with `-h`:

 ```
 $ bitcoin-utxo-dump -h